-Today, when textured painting and stencil art are restricted to maximum of one wall in most homes due to affordability and artistic calibre, the havelis in Shekhawati region are ornately designed.
-From innermost walls to the jharokas, every corner of these world-renowned havelis is intricately painted.
+Today, when textured painting and stencil art are restricted to a maximum of one wall in most homes due to affordability and artistic caliber, the havelis in the Shekhawati region are ornately designed.
+These world-renowned havelis are intricately painted from innermost walls to the jharokas.
 The frescos and the mural artwork done here is worth the awe from both Indian & foreign tourists.
 No doubt the lanes of this town appears to be like an open-air art gallery!

-The Shekhawati region as the cluster is often referred comprises of Jhunjhun district with towns like Mandawa, Nawalgarh and more in addition with distict of Churu & Sikar.
-Originslly ruled by Shekh Rao, Shekhawati of 18th &19th century had one of the most well read people living here.
+The Shekhawati region as the cluster is often referred comprises of Jhunjhun district with towns like Mandawa, Nawalgarh and more in addition with the district of Churu & Sikar.
+Originally ruled by Shekh Rao, Shekhawati of the 18th &19th century had one of the most well-read people living here.
 These locals were quite rich and so they constructed haveli-style of houses for residing.
-However, soon they indulged in an unnsaid money showoff in the form of the most artistically decorated houses.
+However, soon they indulged in an unsaid money showoff in the form of the most artistically decorated houses.